 Next, position the pipette tip to the insertion coordinates on the brain surface and gently insert the pipette until it reaches its destination.
 [1]

-ECU: Talent inserts the pipette as described.
+SCREEN/ECU: Talent inserts the pipette as described.

 Set the pump holding pressure at 0 psi and ejection pressure at 10 to 15 psi.
 Puff the ATP for 200−400 milliseconds at the target location during the two-photon imaging, adjusting the pressure and duration of puffing for each pipette and over time.
 [1-TXT]